 “There is nothing else I can say that you would want to know”

 It may not be able to lie but I now thought that it was probably not a good decision to divulge everything.

-For the first time, Flow stroked his chin…
+For the first time, the old man stroked his chin…